baertsch/MGT-502-ML-Project/README.md

 - **Minimum**: `0`
 - **Number of books never interacted with**: `182`
 <img src="https://github.com/baertsch/MGT-502-ML-Project/blob/main/plots/interactions_per_item.png?raw=true" alt="description" width="800" />
-This shows a typical __long-tail distribution__, where a few popular books are heavily engaged with, while most remain under the radar.
+This shows a typical long-tail distribution, where a few popular books are heavily engaged with, while most remain under the radar.

 ### What are the 10 most popular books?
 We analyzed which books users engaged with the most: